Hikaru Shida: World championship reigns (2019–2024)

 On October 27 episode of Dynamite, Shida faced Serena Deeb in the first round of TBS Championship Tournament which Shida won and this also concluded her 50th AEW win.
 Shida was eliminated by Nyla Rose in the quarterfinals.
 On April 6, 2022, episode of Dynamite, Shida participated in the Women's Owen Hart Foundation Tournament and defeated Julia Hart in the qualifier match.
 On May 13 episode of Rampage, Tony Schiavone announced that Shida was out of the tournament due to injury and was replaced by Kris Statlander.
 It was revealed that Shida was working in Japan during the tournament and she could not re-enter the country in time.
 On September 4 at All Out, Shida faced Baker, Jamie Hayter and Toni Storm for the interim AEW Women's World Championship which Shida lost.
 At Dynamite: Holiday Bash, Shida faced Hayter for the championship in a losing effort.
 The match received positive reception from AEW backstage.

 On the July 29, 2023, episode of Rampage, Shida defeated Nyla Rose for an AEW Women's World Championship title match at the August 2 episode of Dynamite, where she defeated Toni Storm to become a two-time champion.
 She lost the title to Saraya at All In in a four-way match also involving Storm and Baker, in which Saraya pinned Storm to end Shida's second reign at 25 days as the shortest reign in the title's history.
-Shida regained the title from Saraya on October 10 at Dynamite: Title Tuesday to become the first then-record-setting three-time champion.
+Shida regained the title from Saraya on October 10 at Dynamite: Title Tuesday to become the first record-setting three-time champion.
 On the October 25 episode of Dynamite, it was announced that Shida will defend her title at Full Gear against Storm, who had dubbed herself as "Timeless" Toni Storm.
-In the shows that followed after the announcement, Storm appeared after Shida's matches in attempts to steal Shida's spotlight to the latter's initial confusion and later, annoyance, causing Shida to attack Storm after one of her spotlight stealing attempts.
 At Full Gear, Storm defeated Shida for her record-tying third title win, ending Shida's third reign at 39 days.